DLR-AMR/t8code/README.md

 or visit [the Wiki](https://github.com/holke/t8code/wiki/Configure-Options).

 Most commonly used for t8code are

-  --enable-mpi    (enables MPI parallelization) --enable-debug  (enables debugging mode - massively reduces performance) --with-LIB/--without-LIB (enable/disable linking with LIB)
+  --enable-mpi    (enables MPI parallelization)

+  --enable-debug  (enables debugging mode - massively reduces performance)

+  --with-LIB/--without-LIB (enable/disable linking with LIB)

+  ### Getting started

+  To get familiar with t8code and its algorithms and data structures we recommend excuting the tutorial examples in `example/tutorials` and read the corresponding Wiki pages starting with [Step 0 - Helloworld](https://github.com/holke/t8code/wiki/Step-0---Hello-World).